mmistakes/made-mistakes-jekyll/_source/_posts/articles/2011-04-12-typography-urban-outfitters.md

 ## Violators, Mount Up

 Inside front cover starts off with this gem.
 I absolutely hate when an element in the background violates a block of type in the foreground.
 Now sometimes this can serve a purpose, but here I can't fathom one single reason why you'd place a paragraph on top of a light stand or whatever the hell that is.
-I just can't help wanting to move both paragraphs to the right three inches and neatly tuck them under the protruding umbrella...
+I just can't help wanting to move both paragraphs to the right three inches and neatly tuck them under the protruding umbrella…

 ## I Hate Full Justified Type